• Cart

 What is a race radio?

-A race radio is a two-way unit programmed to one or more specific frequencies used for drivers and pit crews to communicate during a race.
-You must purchase a license for radio frequencies in the geographical area where you will be racing.
-Racing Electronics race radios come pre-programmed or you can purchase them blank and have them programmed after purchase.
+A race radio is a two-way communication device programmed to specific frequencies that allow drivers and pit crews to communicate during a race.
+A license is required to operate on certain frequencies based on your racing location.
+Racing Electronics race radios are available pre-programmed or can be purchased blank and programmed after purchase.

 What does a transponder do for racing?